 Social media – your first traffic

-After writing your first post I recommend to promote it immediately in social media.
-If you have already social accounts under your name you can do it there already.
+After writing your first post, I recommend promoting it immediately on social media.
+Suppose you have already social accounts under your name you can do it there already.

-However, I recommend to setup separate accounts for all main social media like Facebook, Twitter, Instagram and Pinterest.
-Social media will be your first traffic as no-one knows about your website and you have to let people know you are there.
+However, I recommend setting up separate accounts for all main social media like Facebook, Twitter, Instagram and Pinterest.
+Social media will be your first traffic as no one knows about your website, and you have to let people know you are there.

-With Tailwind you can reshare other people pins and your pins get reshares too giving you more traffic to you pins.
+With Tailwind, you can reshare other people pins, and your pins get reshares, too, giving you more traffic to your pins.

-I recommend to write at least 10 but preferably 20 posts to move to the next step – guest posting.
+I recommend writing at least 10 but preferably 20 posts to move to the next step – guest posting.

 Guest post – build up your domain rating

-This is my sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.
+This is the sample guest post I created for myrigadventures: 11 Best Kimberley Attractions.

 Infographic is a collection of charts, labels, images and text that summarise a topic.
-A sample infographic related to this post could be “How to start a travel blog” that visually shows step by step how to do it.
+A sample infographic related to this post could be “How to start a travel blog”, which visually shows step by step how to do it.

 #11 Make money from your blog

-Doing it earlier is a kind of a waste of your time as there won’t be anybody clicking your links.
+Doing it earlier is a waste of your time as there won’t be anybody clicking your links.

 There are many ways to earn money from your website so let’s list them here.